 This solution addresses key issue #2: Security of IMS based Avatar Communication.

-According to TR 23.700-77 [2], rendering of avatar media can be performed by network, UE-A, or UE-B, which are called network centric IMS avatar call, UE-A centric IMS avatar call, and UE-B centric avatar call, respectively.
+According to TR 23.700-77 [2], rendering of avatar media can be performed by network, UE1, or UE2, which are called network centric IMS avatar call, sending UE centric IMS avatar call, and receiving UE centric avatar call, respectively.

-In this solution, only authorized entity from UE-A can access and retrieve the UE-A's avatar representation which is stored in a data storage called Base Avatar Repository (BAR).
-This solution proposes to use UE-A's attestation for the security procedure of IMS based avatar communication.
+In this solution, only authorized entity from UE1 can access and retrieve the UE1's avatar representation which is stored in a data storage called Base Avatar Repository (BAR).
+This solution proposes to use UE1's attestation for the security procedure of IMS based avatar communication.

-In this solution, it is assumed that BAR has CA certificate to verify UE-A's (UE-B’s) certificate, with UE-A's (UE-B’s) avatar representation and avatar ID.
+In this solution, it is assumed that BAR has CA certificate to verify UE1's (UE2's) certificate, with UE1's (UE2's) avatar representation and avatar ID.
 The UE certificate for media plane security can be reused to generate the signature in the attestation.
 In this solution, only unidirectional avatar communication is described.
-When bidirectional avatar communication is used (i.e., when UE-A's avatar and UE-B's avatar are sent to each other), UE-B also performs the operation same as UE-A described in this solution.
+When bidirectional avatar communication is used (i.e., when UE1's avatar and UE2's avatar are sent to each other), UE2 also performs the operation same as UE1 described in this solution.

 NOTE: Which entity acts as certificate authority is out of scope of this solution.

-The avatar communication can be unidirectional or bidirectional.
-In this solution, only unidirectional avatar communication is described.
-When bidirectional avatar communication is used, UE-B also performs the operation same as UE-A described in the procedure.

 6.6.2 Solution details

 6.6.2.1 Network centric IMS avatar call flow